byomkesh99/cdk_hashicups/README.md

 6) Now create new [Hashicups user](https://developer.hashicorp.com/terraform/tutorials/providers/provider-use#create-new-hashicups-user) which going to authenticate against protected endpoints.
-7) Our target to achieve here are a) each order should be definable as a folder, and the name of the folder going to be used as a resource id, b) each file in the folder going to represent a single item of the order, in the file contents, we are going to have the quantity for the item.
+7) Our target to achieve here are a) each order should be definable as a folder, and the name of the folder going to be used as a resource id, b) each file in the folder going to represent a single item of the order in the file contents; we are going to have the quantity for the item.
 8) In this checkin code there are 2 order folder has been created under `~/cdk_hashicups/packages/iac/resources/` and there are items as order mentioned in file.
-9) To see them, now go to the path and run CRUD operation for ordering items like Coffee.
+9) To see them, now go to the path and run CRUD operation.

        cd cdk_hashicups/packages/iac
        cdktf get              ## This will initialize the project with required module